y0na24/y0na24/README.md

 Frontend Developer 🧬

 - :fire: &nbsp;I develop for all platforms using **[React](https://react.dev/)**
-- 📖 &nbsp;Currently searching for a job and write projects to improve my skills
 - :airplane: &nbsp;Let's talk more in **[Telegram](https://t.me/y0na24)**
 <br>